-Over the years, the MacBook Pro has made a name for itself as the go-to laptop for musicians all around the world, and the 2018 iteration is the best laptop for musicians Apple has ever made – provided you can afford the expense.
-With its Core i9 CPU and up to 32GB of RAM, you’re going to be able to load up as many tracks as you please in Logic Pro X without having to worry about your laptop slowing down.
-It’s also incredibly sturdy, you shouldn’t need to worry about things bumping into it in your bag, thanks to its robust aluminum unibody design.
+The MacBook Pro is kind of known for being the go-to laptop for musicians all around the world, and the 2018 version is no different.
+As long as you can justify the expense, the MacBook Pro is one of the best laptops for musicians.
+With its Core i9 processor and up to 32GB of RAM, you’re going to be able to load up as many tracks as you need in Logic Pro X without having to worry about your laptop slowing down.
+It’s also incredibly sturdy – you don’t need to worry about things bumping into it in your bag, thanks to its robust aluminum unibody design.

 3. Microsoft Surface Pro 4